Arsenal - Science Center

 At the same time, the tender for the steel construction work was placed on the market and the tender for the continuing master builder work and for the technical building services was prepared.

-On 1 November 2015, a sponsoring agreement was concluded between the Vienna University of Technology and MAGNA International Inc. The contractual installation of the new name MAGNA Hall will be implemented in the course of the construction work.
+On 1 November 2015, a sponsoring agreement was concluded between the TU Wien and MAGNA International Inc. The contractual installation of the new name MAGNA Hall will be implemented in the course of the construction work.

 Construction of the exterior and interior walls of the ground floor in reinforced concrete began at the beginning of 2016.
 In the second quarter, the slab above the ground floor and for the mezzanines were concreted.
 The former airship hangar was then freed from the supporting structures and heavy-duty uprights.
 The shell work was largely completed in the autumn.
 Subsequently, work began on the façade and roof.
 In addition, the plant engineering and technical building equipment for the numerous (engine) test benches were contracted out.